baffou/PhaseLAB_doc/docs/source/classes/ImageMethods/methods/alpha_ImageProfile.rst

     - :matlab:`'NNP'`, default value: ``1``

         Number of particles to be clicked on the image.
-The procedure will stoped after ``N`` particles will be processed, and the returned data will be an array of values.
+The procedure stops after ``N`` particles are processed, and the returned data is an array of values.

     - :matlab:`'zoom'`, default value: :matlab:`true`